Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Abstract

 \section{Abstract}

-Lightweight cryptographic primitives are widely deployed in resource-constraint environment, particularly in the Internet of Things (IoT) devices.
+Lightweight cryptographic primitives are widely deployed in resource-constrained environments, particularly in Internet of Things (IoT) devices.
 Due to their public accessibility, these devices are vulnerable to physical attacks, especially fault attacks.
 Recently, deep learning–based cryptanalytic techniques have demonstrated promising results; however, their application to fault attacks remains limited, particularly for stream ciphers.
-In this work, we investigate the feasibility of deep learning assisted differential fault attack on three lightweight stream ciphers, namely ACORNv3, MORUSv2 and ATOM, under a relaxed fault model, where a single-bit bit-flipping fault is injected at an unknown location.
-We train multilayer perceptron (MLP) models to identify the fault locations.
-Experimental results show that the trained models achieve high identification accuracies of 0.999880, 0.999231 and 0.823568 for ACORNv3, MORUSv2 and ATOM, respectively, and outperform traditional signature-based methods.
+In this work, we investigate the feasibility of deep learning assisted differential fault attacks on three lightweight stream ciphers, namely ACORNv3, MORUSv2, and ATOM, under a relaxed fault model in which a single-bit bit-flipping fault is injected at an unknown location.
+We develop and train multilayer perceptron (MLP) models to identify the fault locations.
+Experimental results show that the trained models achieve high identification accuracies of 0.999880, 0.999231, and 0.823568 for ACORNv3, MORUSv2 and ATOM, respectively, and outperform traditional signature-based methods.
 For the secret recovery process, we introduce a threshold-based method to optimize the number of fault injections required to recover the secret information.
-The results show that the initial state of ACORN can be recovered with 21 to 34 faults; while MORUS requires 213 to 248 faults, with at most 6 bits of guessing.
+The results show that the initial state of ACORN can be recovered with 21 to 34 faults, while MORUS requires 213 to 248 faults, with at most 6 bits of guessing.
 Both attacks reduce the attack complexity compared to existing works.
-For ATOM, the results show that it possesses a higher security margin, as majority of state bits in the Non-linear Feedback Shift Register (NFSR) can only be recovered under a precise control model.
+For ATOM, the results show that it possesses a higher security margin, as the majority of state bits in the Nonlinear Feedback Shift Register (NFSR) can only be recovered under a precise control model.
 To the best of our knowledge, this work provides the first experimental results of differential fault attacks on ATOM.